axelarator/infrasearch/README.md

 The output prints the result along with creating an `out.json` file in the directory in which it was run.

 From there, the output is able to be parsed using `jq`.
-Below are some more complex queries to make more sense of the data.
+Below are some more complex queries to make sense of the data.

 ## Some JQ notes
 This will organize the output to quickly view SHA256 hashes and IPs that were also seeing downloading this hash.